brimoran/RDataViz/1 General R Tips.md

 ## Subsetting data

 Subsetting can be easily achieved in R by using the "subset" command.
-Use normal R lofical operators for equivalent to "==", not equivalent to "!=", and "&", or "|" [etc](http://www.statmethods.net/management/operators.html).
+Use normal R logical operators for equivalent to "==", not equivalent to "!=", and "&", or "|" [etc](http://www.statmethods.net/management/operators.html).

 ```r
 subsetdata <- subset(data, YOURVARIABLENAME != "YOURCHARACTERVALUE" &  YOUROTHERVARIABLENAME > YOURNUMERICVALUE) # subset the data